Newlifer/libstep/README.md

 # libstep

 STEP file reading/writing library

-STEP described in ISO standard (ISO 10303-21) or russian GOST (ГОСТ ИСО 10303-21).
+STEP is described in ISO standard (ISO 10303-21) and Russian GOST (ГОСТ ИСО 10303-21).
+Implementors of this library used GOST specification as a reference.